Asr13b/myYoutubeFeed/README.md

 ---

 ### 💡 Why I Built This
-To demonstrate my ability to bridge the gap between **backend data** and **premium frontend experiences**.
-This project showcases my skills in API lifecycle management, asynchronous programming, and creating high-end user interfaces that align with modern web standards.
+To demonstrate my ability to bridge the gap between **backend data** and **frontend experiences**.
+This project showcases skills in API lifecycle management, asynchronous programming, and creating high-end user interfaces that align with modern web standards.

 ---